it3xl/git-repo-sync/README.md

 Only if you and your teammate are working on the same branch but through different remote repositories.<br/>
 And you run **git-repo-sync** rarely.<br/>
 Let's say you both created Git-commits or Git-merge-commits.<br/>
-Then **git-repo-sync** should decide whose changes will be accepted and whose will be deleted on both remote repositories.
+Then **git-repo-sync** should decide whose changes will be accepted and whose will be deleted on both remote repositories for this branch.

 The **git-repo-sync** uses described below sync-strategies to decide.